zookzook/elixir-mongodb-driver/README.md

 * For `--sslMode` you can use one of `allowSSL` or `preferSSL`
 * You can enable any other options you want when starting `mongod`

+## Special thanks

+Special thanks to [JetBrains](https://www.jetbrains.com/?from=elixir-mongodb-driver) for providing a free JetBrains Open Source license for their complete toolbox.

 ## License

 Copyright 2015 Eric Meadows-Jönsson and Justin Wood